NxPKG/nxpod/components/ide/jetbrains/gateway-plugin/README.md

 ## Development

-This project is not Gitpodified yet because it requires running the JetBrains Gateway locally.
+This project is not Nxpodified yet because it requires running the JetBrains Gateway locally.
 For now, for development, contributors can use [IntelliJ IDEA](https://www.jetbrains.com/idea/) installed on their machines.

 ## Testing